jdno/ASxcel/README.md

 needs two end points, and right now you only have one.
 Please also notice that you not only need just two, but two between no route already exists.

 Once you have airports, you can create routes.
-Just choice the origin and destination, and voila.
+Just choose the origin and destination, and voilá.
 Now the route gets displayed in the table, and you can start to adjust everything as much as you like.
 You might notice the selection box at the end of every row: This is to indicate if a route is scheduled or not.